5 years ago

 The Importance of Saying No

 It’s in our nature to be kind to others, so it’s no surprise that saying no can leave us feeling like we’re the worst.
 Saying yes when you want to say no doesn’t feel much better.
-It’s a big, swirly mass of feelings that all completely contradict each other, and we’re left feeling overextended or depleted.
+But feeling overextended or depleted?
+Also not great.
+The importance of saying no comes down to our mental health.

 When saying yes stresses you out